smoeding/puppet-sendmail/README.md

 Should the host accept mail on all IPv6 network adresses.
 Valid options: `true` or `false`.
 Default value: `true`

+##### `features`

+A hash of features to include in the configuration.
+Each hash key should be a feature name while the value should be a hash itself.
+The value hash is used as parameters for the [`sendmail::mc::feature`](#define-sendmailmcfeature) defined type.
+Check the documentation of this type for details.
+Default value: `{}`

+Some features (e.g. `mailertable`, `access_db`, ...) may need to be managed individually.
+So the `mailertable` feature could be enabled using this parameter but that does not manage the mailertable file itself.
+So in addition you would have to use the [`sendmail::mailertable`](#class-sendmailmailertable) class or the [`sendmail::mailertable::entry`](#define-sendmailmailertableentry) defined type.

 ##### `mailers`

 An array of mailers to add to the configuration.
 Default value: `[ 'smtp', 'local' ]`